 A FICO score is one common type of credit score created by the Fair Isaac Corporation.
 A lender will consider a borrower’s FICO score along with other details to assess credit risk and ultimately, to determine whether to extend credit to the applicant.

 Credit scores are generated to help financial risk managers determine whether to take a risk on a person – to approve a loan, credit card or an apartment rental application for example.
 The credit score predicts a person’s likelihood of paying bills and thus, whether entering into these agreements makes sound business sense from the lender’s perspective.
 For you, the consumer, knowing your credit score is important as it determines the rates you are offered and establishes your credibility as a customer, tenant or employee.
 Moreover, it can always be improved if you understand how it is calculated.

 Your credit score can be used by:

 Yes, this is a comprehensive summary of the information that is used to determine your credit score BUT, keep in mind, your credit score is only one of several pieces of information analyzed by organizations to determine creditworthiness.

-If you are using the liv.rent app to find an apartment in Vancouver, for example, your credit score is one of the factors considered alongside your trustworthiness score to determine your liv score.
+If you are using the Liv Rent app to find an apartment in Vancouver, for example, your credit score is one of the factors considered alongside your trustworthiness score to determine your Liv Score.
 This, in turn, establishes your credibility and integrity with landlords improving (or inhibiting) your chances of securing an apartment.
-For additional information on your liv.score, review our post on the subject.
+For additional information on improving your Liv Score, you can read our article here.